learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 [You are advised to follow this link for a deeper mathematical and geometric understanding of the topic](http://math.mit.edu/~gs/linearalgebra/ila0403.pdf).
 Here we shall try to keep things in a more data oriented domain.

 ## Objectives

+You will be able to:

-* Understand the role of linear algebra towards regression modeling.
+* Understand the role of linear algebra towards regression modeling
-* Apply linear algebra to fit a function to data, describing linear mappings between input and output variables.
+* Apply linear algebra to fit a function to data, describing linear mappings between input and output variables
-* Develop simple linear algebraic models for simple and multivariate regression.
+* Develop simple linear algebraic models for simple and multivariate regression

 ## Regression Analysis